Mangesh, Iraq: History

 In 1989, Kurdish families were forcibly resettled in Mangesh by the Iraqi government, until which point the village was solely inhabited by Assyrians who spoke Chaldean Neo-Aramaic.
 As a consequence of the Iraqi Al-Anfal campaign in the late 1980s, agricultural lands in the sub-district were abandoned.
-On 13 December 1997, seven unarmed Assyrian civilians from Mangesh were ambushed by Kurdistan Worker's Party (PKK) militants, and six were killed in the attack.
+On 13 December 1997, seven unarmed Assyrian civilians from Mangesh were ambushed by Kurdistan Workers' Party (PKK) militants, and six were killed in the attack.
 On 21 December, the National Liberation Front of Kurdistan denied the PKK was responsible for the deaths, and instead claimed the Kurdistan Democratic Party (KDP) had orchestrated the attack; the sole survivor of the attack died of her wounds on 26 December.
 In the period from 1950 to 1997, over forty people from the village were assassinated.

 Agricultural lands in the sub-district abandoned during the Al-Anfal campaign were re-cultivated between 1998 and 2002.
 The Supreme Committee of Christian Affairs constructed 180 houses, restored the church, and provided infrastructure for the village in the 2000s.
 The Assyrian General Conference reported its representatives were threatened by armed KDP members at Mangesh in December 2005.
 The village was inhabited by 1285 Chaldean Catholics in 2012.
 In September 2013, Assyrians of Mangesh reported that they suffered from persecution and intimidation from the Kurdistan Regional Government, and were coerced into supporting the KDP.
 Mangesh became a place of refuge for 77 Syriac Orthodox families from the vicinity of Alqosh who had fled the Islamic State of Iraq and the Levant offensive on 6 August 2014.
 Prior to the arrival of the refugees, the village was inhabited by roughly 300 Assyrian families.
 By September, Assyrian refugees from Bakhdida and Yazidis had also fled to Mangesh, and the school was converted into a temporary shelter.